faucetsdn/udmi/docs/udmis/local_docker.md

   * `sudo bin/keygen CERT ${site_model}/devices/${device_id}/`
   * `bin/pubber ${site_model} //mqtt/localhost ${device_id} ${serial_no}`

-# Container build
+# Container Build

-General notes on how to build/push the upstream docker image.
+From within a working udmi install, the following can be used to build/push all requisite docker images:

 ```
 for image in udmis validator pubber; do